srdsam/RadiObject/docs/how-to/s3-setup.md

 ## Configuration

-Configure S3 region and other settings:
+Configure S3 region and other settings.
+For the full list of S3Config options, see [Configuration: S3Config](../reference/configuration.md#s3config).

 ```python
 from radiobject import configure, S3Config